minuteman1911/atitya/index.md

   It is not known which approach would work and which wouldn't, both should be tried and tested.
 Currently, neither is implemented in Kobe in its entirety.
 Approach #1 seems plausible and is in the roadmap of development.
 Approach #2 seems not only impractical but also difficult to implement.

  ### Current implementation in Kobe
   In Kobe, a small group of Nodes are processed in batches.
-These batches are put on the global queue sequentially, but they are picked up by the workers randomly
+These batches are put on the global queue sequentially, but they are picked up by the workers randomly.
+Thus, it can very well be considered as random.

 # Control flow

 # Model of the brain
-In the following sub-sections, we shall dive into the structure and functioning of the neurons in the brain
+In the following sub-sections, we shall dive into the structural and functional aspects of the brain

 ## Morphology
  A huge difference between an ANN and a biological one is morphological.
 The neocortex is cytoarchitectonically composed of multiple layers stacked on top of each other.
 The ANNs are based on our understanding of how the brain might arrange representations into a hierarchy.
 But what we observe in a real brain is a combination of sideways hierarchy as well as a vertical hierarchy.
-Every primary sensory area in the neocortex is connected to a higher functional area which is adjoining the primary area ( sideways hierarchy ) and every area itself has numerous inter-layer feedforward and feedback connections ( vertical hierarchy ).
-Although a lot of research is now being conducted in this direction, inter-areal cortico-cortical connectivity is still kind of a gray area in neuroscience ( pun intended ).
+Every primary sensory area in the neocortex is connected to a higher functional area which is adjoining the primary area (sideways hierarchy) and every area itself has numerous inter-layer feedforward and feedback connections (vertical hierarchy).
+Although a lot of research is now being conducted in this direction, inter-areal cortico-cortical connectivity is still kind of a gray area in neuroscience (pun intended).

  ### Canonical microcircuit of the neocortex
    The neocortex is roughly a 2-4 mm thick region made up mostly of neuronal cell bodies.
-It was discovered in the mid 20th Century ( Mountcastle et al.) that the neocortex is organized into distinct layers.
+It was discovered in the mid 20th Century (Mountcastle et al.) that the neocortex is organized into distinct layers.
 Each layer of the neocortex is stacked on top of the other, forming a column of sorts.
 This columnar organization is repeated throughout the cortex, with some differences in the connectivity between different areas.
 Eg : Layer 4 of the cortex is thick in areas where it receives inputs from subcortical regions i.e. the thalamus.
 In other regions, Layer 4 receives cortico-cortical feedforward connections and is thinner.
 Though this is an area of ongoing research, enough information is now available than ever was, which should be taken advantage of.

  ### Modelling other parts
-   The other significant parts in the mammalian brain are thalamus, TRN ( thalamic reticular nucleus ), basal ganglia, substantia nigra etc. These parts work in conjuncion with one another to produce the conscious experience.
+   The other significant parts in the mammalian brain are thalamus, TRN (thalamic reticular nucleus), basal ganglia, substantia nigra etc. These parts work in conjuncion with one another to produce the conscious experience.
 It is a well known fact that there is a humongous number of feedback connections from the cortex to the thalamus.
-Some theories suggest that these connections along with the TRN ( which is inhibitory ) act as a filter for the information passed on to the cortex.
+Some theories suggest that these connections along with the TRN (which is inhibitory) act as a filter for the information passed on to the cortex.
 The substantia nigra is responsible for regulating the dopamine levels in the cortex.

  ## Evaluation
  First, lets define some terminology used here: